 Tuberculosis still remains a significant global concern despite there is decline of this communicable disease in developed countries.
 The percentage of tuberculosis patients is more in developing countries.
 Tuberculosis is caused by bacterium called mycobacterium tuberculosis.
 Tuberculosis (TB) is a disease primarily affecting the lungs.
 The germs can then sometime spread to other parts of body through blood and lymph channel.
-Thus the bacteria can reach to urinary system mainly involving the kidney.

 What Causes Urinary Tuberculosis?

 Urinary tuberculosis is caused by mycobacterium tuberculosis.
 It is a type of bacteria belonging to mycobacterium family.

 The symptoms of urinary tuberculosis are sudden in onset.
 However, because the symptoms are similar to several other diseases of urinary tract, it is difficult to pin point the disease.
 Due to this confusion, many times the disease is not detected in its early stage.
 The presenting symptoms of urinary tract TB are as follows:

 - Red urine due to passage of blood in urine.

 - Pain in the renal angle and in lower abdomen.

 - Loss of appetite

 - A cold abscess may develop in thigh.
 It develops when the infection spreads to the psoas muscle which has its origin in the lower back and its insertion in the thigh region.